geoalgo/slurmpilot/README.md

 pip install -e ".[dev]"
 ```

-**Other ways to specify configurations.**
-You can also specify configurations in `SLURMPILOT_SRC_DIR/config` where SLURMPILOT_SRC_DIR would replace
-where the source code of slurmpilot is installed.
-In case multiple configurations can be defined, the configurations in `~/slurmpilot` will override the one defined
-in `SLURMPILOT_SRC_DIR`.
+*Global configuration.*

-You can also specify global properties by writing `~/slurmpilot/general.yaml` (or `SLURMPILOT_SRC_DIR/general.yaml`)
+You can specify global properties by writing `~/slurmpilot/general.yaml`
 and edit the following:
 ```
 # where files are written locally on your machine for job status, logs and artifacts